 Secondhand.
-Very good condition.
-Ex library copy with no external stickers, internal stamps or stickers.
+Good condition.
+Ex library copy with no external stickers.
 RFID patch on inside back cover.
-Sticky tape on half-title page is now covered with blank ex libris bookplate sticker.
-Minor wear to book corners and edges.
-Interior and binding are still excellent.
+Remnant dat due slip on half-title page.
+Wear to book corners and edges.
+Faint marks on foredges.
+Body text and binding are still very good.

 In the 1970s, the run-down inner-city suburb of Redfern was a gathering place for Aboriginal intellectuals and ambitious young radicals.
 Having fled poverty and segregation in rural Australia in the 1950s and 60s, they set about fulfilling their vision of a new way of living, where Aboriginal people could control their own lives politically, economically and culturally.